mozilla-services/python-dockerflow/docs/flask.rst

         }
       }

-   :statuscode 200: no error
+   :statuscode 200: no error, with potential warnings
-   :statuscode 500: there was a warning or error
+   :statuscode 500: there was an error

 .. http:get:: /__lbheartbeat__